 A research and materials budget of €500

-A six week residency at 42 Fairview Strand, Dublin 3 (atrium space with access to the main studio space as mutually agreed)
+A six week residency in the Atrium at 42 Fairview Strand, Dublin 3

 Opportunities to take professional dance class to be mutually defined

 In addition, artists will have unrestricted access to a series of commissioned Visual Resources that capture the unique ethos and practice of Emma O’Kane across multiple artforms to help inform and advance the practice of artists selected.

 Find out more about these Resources

 WHO PAYS FOR THE BURSARY AND HOW IS IT SELECTED

 It is made possible through individual donations and support from production companies who worked with Emma over the years.
 It has been designed as an independent opportunity where state support is not envisaged.

 The commissioning and filming of the seven Visual Resources together with key expertises to set up the bursary were funded through a Collaborative Capacity Building Grant from the Arts Council of Ireland.

 The selection of the bursary artists is by an independent panel of three practicing artists / curators / producers against the core criteria of CURIOSITY, COURAGE and AMBITION in relation to the development of an individual's artistic practice.
 This opportunity is designed to focus on the journey rather than a destination.
 The only tangible outcome expected of the artist is to leave a "trace" for the future - this can be in any format and will be archived on the Bursary website.